An Introduction to Geometric Topology: Fenchel--Nielsen coordinates

 \subsection{The coordinates}

 We want to construct a parametrisation for $\Teich(S_g)$ when $g\geqslant 2$.
-To identify a finite-dimensional vector space with $\matR^n$ we need to fix priorly a basis; likewise, here the parametrisation depends on the choice of a ``frame''.
+To identify a finite-dimensional vector space with $\matR^n$ one needs to fix a basis; likewise, here the parametrisation depends on the choice of a frame.
 Let $S_g$ be oriented.
-A \emph{frame} for $S_g$ consists of two essential multicurves $\mu$ e $\nu$ in minimal position, such that:
+A \emph{frame} for $S_g$ consists of two essential multicurves $\mu$ and $\nu$ in minimal position, such that:

 \begin{enumerate} \item the multicurve $\mu$ is a pants decomposition, \item the multicurve $\nu$ decomposes every pair-of-pants in two hexagons. \end{enumerate}